Robust subgroup discovery: Data encoding of target variables

 Note that this shows us that a subgroup $s_i \in M$ is fully defined by its description $a_i$ in a dataset $D$, and we will interchangeably refer to the subgroup by its description and to its elements (statistics, parameters, distributions, etc.) by its index $i$ when obvious from context.

 As the subgroup list induces a \emph{partition of the data}, the total length of the encoded data can be given by the sum of its \emph{non-overlapping parts}:

 where $\boldsymbol{\Theta}^d $ is the vector of parameters for each variable $ \Theta^d_1,\ldots,\Theta_t^d $.
 Observe that we dropped $\Xmata$ as these are not necessary to encode $\Ymata$ but only to generate the partition of the data, and also dropped the parameters $\boldsymbol{\Theta}^i$ of the subgroups as we do not know what are their parameters until we see the data.
-This last part will be clarified at the end of this section, where we describe how to encode subsets without knowing the parameters.
+This last part will be clarified in the next paragraphs, where we describe how to encode subsets without knowing the parameters.

 As a side-note, note that Eq.~\eqref{eq:encode_parition} concerns the encoding of any supervised partition of the data, which allows to directly quantify the quality of any tree learning method---each such tree induces a partition of the data.